CSEAMAN3/reading-notes/301/Classes.md

 However it will simplify the syntax.

-While classes are easier to use it is still i,portant to understand how prototype inheritance works as it is at the
+While classes are easier to use it is still important to understand how prototype inheritance works as it is at the

 core of the language design.